Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Counting odd--degree hyperelliptic curves over by

 \begin{defn} The height $ht(\Delta_{g}(X))$ of a discriminant divisor $\Delta_{g}(X)$ in $\Pb^1_{\Fb_q}$ is $q^{\deg \Delta_{g}(X)}$.
 As a convention, if a divisor $\Delta_{g}(X)$ is given as a zero section of any line bundle, then set $ht(\Delta_{g}(X))=\infty$. \end{defn} In general, the height of a hyperelliptic discriminant $\Delta_{g}(X)$ of any $X$ (without nonsingular fiber assumption over $\infty$) is defined as $q^{|\Delta_{g}(X)|}$ where $\deg(\Delta_{g}(X)):=|\Delta_{g}(X)|$ is equal to $4g(2g+1)n$.

-As the hyperelliptic discriminant divisor $\Delta_{g}(X)$ is an invariant of a quasi-admissible model $f : X \to \Pb^1$, we count the number of $\Fb_q$--isomorphism classes of quasi-admissible hyperelliptic genus $g$ fibrations on the function field $\Fb_q(t)$ by the bounded height of $\Delta_{g}(X)$ :
+As the hyperelliptic discriminant divisor $\Delta_{g}(X)$ is an invariant of a quasi--admissible model $f : X \to \Pb^1$, we count the number of $\Fb_q$--isomorphism classes of quasi--admissible hyperelliptic genus $g$ fibrations on the function field $\Fb_q(t)$ by the bounded height of $\Delta_{g}(X)$: